Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Problem Setup and Algorithmic Framework

 We have the following remarks regarding the assumptions.
-The generic dynamic regret of OMD (Theorem~\ref{thm:dynamic-regret-OMD-generic}) does not require the smoothness assumption (Assumption~\ref{assumption:smoothness}) actually.
-Nevertheless, it is required in attaining the problem-dependent dynamic regret bounds.
-In fact, even in the static regret analysis, smoothness is demonstrated to be necessary for first-order methods to achieve gradient-variation bounds (cf. Lemma 9 of~\citet{COLT'12:variation-Yang} and Theorem 1 of~\citet{ML'14:variation-Yang}).
+The general dynamic regret analysis of Optimistic OMD (Theorem~\ref{thm:dynamic-regret-OMD-generic}) does not require the smoothness assumption.
+Nevertheless, this assumption is crucial for achieving problem-dependent dynamic regret bounds.
+In fact, smoothness has been demonstrated to be essential even in the static regret analysis for first-order methods to achieve gradient-variation bounds, as evidenced in Lemma~9 of~\citet{COLT'12:variation-Yang} and Theorem~1 of~\citet{ML'14:variation-Yang}.
 Therefore, throughout the paper we focus on the problem-dependent dynamic regret of convex and smooth functions.
-Moreover, note that in Assumption~\ref{assumption:non-negative} we require the online functions to be non-negative outside the domain $\X$, which is a precondition for establishing the self-bounding property for smooth functions and is commonly used to establish small-loss bounds~\citep{NIPS'10:smooth,ICML19:Zhang-Adaptive-Smooth,COLT19:zhanglj-FASA}.
-Meanwhile, we treat double logarithmic factors in $T$ as a constant, following previous studies~\citep{ALT'12:closer-adaptive-regret,COLT'15:Luo-AdaNormalHedge}.
+Note that Assumption~\ref{assumption:non-negative} requires non-negativity outside the domain $\X$, which is a precondition for establishing the self-bounding property for smooth functions, see Lemma~3.1 of~\citet{NIPS'10:smooth} and Lemma 13.2 of~\citet{lecture-note:Ashok}.

+Finally, we mention that following previous studies~\citep{ALT'12:closer-adaptive-regret,COLT'15:Luo-AdaNormalHedge}, we treat double logarithmic factors in $T$ as a constant.
+More concretely, our usage of the $\O(\cdot)$-notation emphasizes the dependence on the time horizon $T$ while hiding the $\log \log T$ factors, and also highlights the dependence on path length $P_T$, as well as the problem-dependent gradient-variation quantity $V_T$ and small-loss quantity $F_T$.